gep13/gep13/input/blog/my-windows-phone-7-applications.md

 **__MarketPlace Applications__**

-- […i’m a wp7!](http://social.zune.net/redirect?type=phoneApp&id=16b4f331-e05b-e011-854c-00237de2db9e) – I have to admit, I haven’t done much with this particular app yet, but it does show a lot of promise.
+- [...i’m a wp7!](http://social.zune.net/redirect?type=phoneApp&id=16b4f331-e05b-e011-854c-00237de2db9e) – I have to admit, I haven’t done much with this particular app yet, but it does show a lot of promise.
 Perhaps, as more people start using it, it will become more useful.
 - [Adobe Reader](http://social.zune.net/redirect?type=phoneApp&id=bc4f319a-9a9a-df11-a490-00237de2db9e) – Not an application that I use a lot, but very handy when trying to read the odd PDF on the phone
 - [Allrecipes](http://social.zune.net/redirect?type=phoneApp&id=23828a51-5391-e011-986b-78e7d1fa76f8) – I am a terrible cook, but at least this will help me get all the ingredients needed for throwing something together.
 - [Amazon Kindle](http://social.zune.net/redirect?type=phoneApp&id=48195fb4-ee0e-e011-9264-00237de2db9e) – Thanks to Amazon’s WhisperSync technology picking up your book from where you left off is just a joy